 These have taken us to rural Ireland, London, the Pyrenees in France, Zagreb, and Lake Balaton in Hungary.
 We have confirmed sits upcoming in Transylvania, back in Croatia, and Luxembourg and at least a couple others we are in the process of negotiating the final details.

 Every few days Fara is finding new opportunities to apply for that will fill in the gaps between the upcoming sits.

-6. Can you give me an estimate on how much time and money you invested to land each one?
+6. Can you give me an example of how much time and money it takes to land a house sitting job?

 Money: We currently have memberships on five different house sitting websites which cost approximately $30-120/membership/year.

 Time: I tend to just read emails that have been sent to us by the house sitting platforms.